A Drug That Eases Miscarriages Is Difficult For Women To Get

 In Albuquerque, N.M., for example, women's health providers have developed a special protocol that helps women who are miscarrying get mifepristone.

 "We immediately ... saw this as a superior way of providing care," says Dr. Lisa Hofler, the chief of family planning at the University of New Mexico School of Medicine.

-She runs a clinic that stocks mifepristone but doesn't routinely provide prenatal care.
-Since many miscarriages are discovered when women get their first ultrasound in pregnancy, Hofler and her colleagues have developed a workflow that lets women who are diagnosed during a prenatal visit elsewhere to get same-day appointments for mifepristone in the clinic.
+Hofler runs a clinic that stocks mifepristone but doesn't routinely provide prenatal care.
+Since many miscarriages are discovered when women get their first ultrasound in pregnancy, she and her colleagues have developed a workflow that lets women who are diagnosed during a prenatal visit elsewhere get same-day appointments for mifepristone in the clinic.

 Other women's health providers are working to make mifepristone available in the locations where miscarriage is diagnosed, like primary care offices and emergency rooms.